 Published by Melbourne Child Psychology & School Psychology Services, Port Melbourne

-What if it was possible to help children with excessive worry or anxiety by teaching them specific practical skills?
+But what if it was possible to help children with excessive worry or anxiety by teaching them specific practical skills?

-This small team of child psychologists in Port Melbourne is using an innovative skills-based approach to help kids with anxiety or worry and seeing some very positive results.
+This small team of child psychologists in Port Melbourne is using an innovative “skills-based” approach to help kids with anxiety or worry and seeing some very positive results.

-And importantly, the skills being taught are not short-term “band-aid” fixes.
+And importantly, the skills being taught are not short-term fixes.
 Rather, they are life skills that remain relevant and effective through adolescence and adulthood.

-In these sessions, children learn practical skills to help them build resilience and become more confident and capable of handling their everyday challenges.
+Children also learn how to effectively build resilience and become more confident and capable of handling their everyday challenges.

 Research shows that children with these skills perform better, feel more in control and are less stressed.

-Rather, it’s about teaching children how to not let anxiety stop them from participating in daily activities, learning effectively, making friends and enjoying life.
+“Rather, it’s about teaching children how to not let anxiety stop them from participating in daily activities, learning effectively, making friends and enjoying life.”

 “The best feeling is when parents tell us how much our efforts have helped create a positive difference in their child’s life.
 Our main aim is to help kids become empowered to reach their full potential and learn how to thrive!”